 A double height space is always uplifting and a mezzanine will help to create a dramatic sense of volume.

 If you’re building a new house, you can integrate the feature very early on in the design process, but you can also work this element into an existing structure by removing part of an upper-storey floor.
 These are popular additions to tall vaulted ceilings, but will make a great feature regardless of the overhead shape.

 Eye-catching staircases work well to link a mezzanine with the floor below, but the right style will very much depend on the specific circumstances.
-Quirky, space-saving left-foot/right-foot paddle flights can be used if an alternative means of fire escape exists.
+You can use quirky, space-saving left-foot/right-foot paddle flights if an alternative means of fire escape exists.

-Whether you’re building from scratch or integrating into an existing property, the key design factors are structure, height, light and drama.
+Either way, the key design factors remain the same – structure, height, light and drama.

-Cost-wise, while a double-height space (without an intermediate floor) is cheaper than two floors in the same volume, because there is more wall to floor ratio the project will become more expensive than a single storey layout.
+Cost-wise, a double-height space (without an intermediate floor) is cheaper than two floors in the same volume.
+However, if there is more wall to floor ratio, the project will become more expensive than a single storey layout.

 Remember this feature will decrease the total floor area across a two-storey house, but it will work to increase the drama and uniqueness of your property – mezzanines can even look great in smaller buildings.
 Most designs are fairly open-plan, exposed to the area it overlooks, but you can work to create privacy.

 Incorporating screens (folding and or sliding) across the edge will enable you to shut off and open up a space as required; plus using sound absorbent materials will help to reduce noise from travelling between the storeys.